2026 FIBA Women's Basketball World Cup: Expansion

 On 25 March 2022, following a review of the current FIBA women's basketball system, FIBA expanded the World Cup back to 16 teams after reducing the teams to 12 teams in 2022.
-The expansion brings the numbers of teams that qualified back to the same count as the World Cups between 1990 and 2018.
+The expansion brought the numbers of teams that qualified back to the same count as the World Cups between 1990 and 2018.

 Qualification

 Germany as the hosts automatically qualified for the tournament in April 2023.
-Each winner of the continental championship will qualify.
-All other teams play in a qualifying tournament after finishing as the top teams during their regional tournament.
-A total of 24 teams will be playing in those qualifying tournaments for the remaining eleven spots.
+Each winner of the continental championship qualified.
+All other teams played in a qualifying tournament after finishing as the top teams during their regional tournament.
+A total of 24 teams played in those qualifying tournaments for the remaining eleven spots.